highchair/artinruins-com/_property/21-euclid-ave.md

 ### Proposal

 This one flew under the radar right before COVID hit.
-There were some other things happening around Thayer Street at the time that garnered more attention, like [plans for a hotel on the corner of Brook and Angell](//www.golocalprov.com/business/angell-street-hotel-is-anything-but-smart-architecture-critic-will-morgan){:target="_blank"}, not far from this development and the .
+There were some other things happening around Thayer Street at the time that garnered more attention, like [plans for a hotel on the corner of Brook and Angell](//www.golocalprov.com/business/angell-street-hotel-is-anything-but-smart-architecture-critic-will-morgan){:target="_blank"}, not far from this development.
 So this project happened before we were really aware of it.

 {% comment %}
 PPS page about the “Smart Hotel”: //web.archive.org/web/20200609102848/http://ppsri.org/advocacy/current-advocacy/smart-hotel-project/